Hours to Decimal Calculator

 Examples

-- 8 h 30 min → 8.5 decimal hours on a timesheet
+- 8 h 30 min → 8.5 decimal hours; at $28/hr that timesheet line bills $238.00 before taxes.

-- 1 h 15 min → 1.25 for billing
+- 1 h 15 min → 1.25 decimal hours; a $95/hr consultant invoice line equals $118.75.

-- 2.75 decimal hours → 2 h 45 min
+- 2.75 decimal hours → 2 h 45 min on a printable schedule or shift handoff note.

-- 0 h 45 min → 0.75 decimal hours
+- 0 h 45 min → 0.75 decimal hours; four such blocks equal 3.0 hours on a weekly grid.

-- 40 h 0 min → 40.0 for a full work week entry
+- 40 h 0 min → 40.0 decimal hours for a straight full-time week entry before overtime rules apply.

-- 7 h 6 min → 7.1 decimal hours (rounded display)
+- 7 h 6 min → 7.1 decimal hours when shown to one decimal place (exactly 7.10); some systems store 7.1000 internally.

 FAQ